What can we offer you?

 The Learning Programme 2019 is aimed at people within Priority Areas who are intentional about working with their communities to challenge the causes and tackle the effects of poverty.
-It is open to local people, ministers, Ministries Development Staff, locally employed staff and volunteers; ministry teams who are working in our communities.
+It is open to local people, ministers, Ministries Development Staff, locally employed staff and volunteers, and ministry teams who are working in our communities.

-The majority of the events on the programme are open events, and free of charge to Priority Area congregations.
+The majority of the events on the programme are open events and free of charge to Priority Area congregations.

 While we try to respond to the needs brought to us, this isn’t always possible.
 In these instances, please flag any ideas you have or training you’ve seen.
 We can then use this information to shape the future of the Learning Programme.
 Please contact us, and let us know.

 Chance to Thrive

 Chance to Thrive is a Priority Areas initiative that supports churches in their mission of living within their local community in ways that encourage, facilitate, and resource local aspirations for regeneration and thriving, particularly through making church premises available for use.